 Does that mean that gossip is attempted murder?

-By His measurement, I’d say so.
+By Jesus’s measurement, I’d say so.
 But I’m not a Levitical-law-lawyer.
 That’s a different bar exam.

 Someone who was, however, is King David.
 David “a man after God’s own heart,” who gave Christ the honorary name Son of David, killed a man in order to sleep with his wife.
-And he lied about it.
-But we’ll just ignore this elephant in the room.
+And then he lied about it.
+But we’ll just ignore this for now.

 Since we aren’t measuring the amount of wild oats someone sowed, I’ll let you answer the question for yourself.

 Which verses say that I have to name every sin before I die in order to be saved?
 Which amendment to the Christ-constitution do I need to be aware of?
-Also, what does it imply for people who died in a coma, or who were medically sedated when they passed?
+Also, what does this perspective imply for people who died in a coma, or who were medically sedated when they passed?
 Is Alzheimer’s capable of undoing the Almighty’s work?
-Does being scared while I drown mean I’m without faith?
+Does being scared while one is drowning mean they are without faith?

 Should we write new sin rules for every edge case?
-There are…lots of them.
+We can…but there are LOTS of them.

 But I digress…

 We could just take this from an entirely different angle too and look at the verses that cover the sin of suicide.
-But…there are….zero.
+But…there are…drum roll….zero.

 Zero ancient laws for it.